6RiLM/Wearable-computing-study/README.md

 # Wearable computing study

-This project is my final appointement of "Getting and cleaning data" course given by John Hopkins trough coursera.com.
+This project is my final appointement of "Getting and cleaning data" course given by John Hopkins through coursera.com.

 ###Intial study